Pan-Seared Flank Steak with Chimichurri Sauce

-This green acidic herb-based sauce looks similar to pesto and is originally from Argentina.
+Chimichurri, an acidic herb-based sauce looks similar to pesto and is originally from Argentina.
 It is traditionally served on top of meat or fish but I love to dip sliced ciabatta bread in the extra chimichurri sauce.
 I could easily eat a whole loaf with it.

 For the chimichurri sauce: